 Some people pretend to care about their privacy.
 These are the people who will post on Facebook about copyrighting their images without detecting the irony of using an open social platform to do so.
-Other people genuinely care about their privacy to the point that theyre prepared to invest in protecting it.
+Other people genuinely care about their privacy to the point that they are prepared to invest in protecting it.
 Theres nothing sinister or suspicious about wishing to protect your privacy.
-Some very noble things have been achieved only because of the privacy - and in some cases anonymity - afforded to those responsible.
+Some very noble things have been achieved only because of the privacy - and in some cases, anonymity - afforded to those responsible.

-Business people, people working in intelligence and security and people who simply do not want to risk having their phones hacked use these in various ways.
+Business people, people working in intelligence and security, and people who do not want to risk having their phones hacked use these in various ways.
 Some keep an encrypted phone for business and use a normal phone for everyday use.
-Others rely exclusively on high tech encryption technology to keep their calls and data private.
-A cheaper solution if youre keen to have a communication channel that is unlikely to be compromised; use cheap burner phones.
-Now these do look a bit suspicious due to portrayals in crime fiction, but since youre using them to protect your privacy, thats nobody elses business.
+Others rely exclusively on high-tech encryption technology to keep their calls and data private.
+A cheaper solution if you're keen to have a communication channel that is unlikely to be compromised; use cheap burner phones.
+Now, these do look a bit suspicious due to portrayals in crime fiction, but since you're using them to protect your privacy, thats nobody elses business.

 If you suspect your domestic privacy has been compromised by a listening device, a bug detector is the only way to know for sure.
-Again, these devices have a range of capabilities and the right choice for you depends on the capabilities of those you suspect of listening in.
+Again, these devices have a range of capabilities, and the right choice for you depends on the capabilities of those you suspect listening to.
 Our selection of bug detectors also includes a good deal of detail on what the devices are best used for.
 Have a look to learn more about how they work and which ones are best for which scenario.

-Sometimes you need to enforce your legal rights in order to keep your privacy in tact.
+Sometimes you need to enforce your legal rights in order to keep your privacy intact.
 If you are being harassed, followed, spied upon or simply need to prove that a person or organisation are invading your privacy, hidden cameras are the only solution.
-Whether theyre body-worn (ideal if youre being approached in public or at work) or concealed (ideal if you suspect people are acting unethically in your home or place of business), video recordings are hard to beat in terms of solid, evidential data.
+Whether they're body-worn (ideal if you're being approached in public or at work) or concealed (ideal if you suspect people are acting unethically in your home or place of business), video recordings are hard to beat in terms of solid, evidential data.